The Most Important Questions You Should Be Asking Your Pen Tester - Part Two

 What will the end report contain?

 Different practitioners will have their own approaches to how they report results to clients, and some may offer more detail or advice on remediation than others.
 You could ask prospective testers to share an anonymised example of one of their real reports to give you a good idea.
-Even this can be a good test in itself – we were once sent a sample report that failed to properly redact the client’s name – NOT something you want in a trusted security partner!
+Even this can be a good test in itself – we once received a sample report that failed to properly redact the client’s name – NOT something you want in a trusted security partner!

 Will they remediate for you?